ErrorTzy/writings/papers/PhDApps/WS_Draft.md

 Let me clarify further.
 One might object that, physics already presents a picture of reality that is far beyond our understanding.
 For example, it's very difficult to truly make sense of concepts like fields, curved spacetime, or probabilistic states.
 Yet, these are highly successful theories, and we don't reject them.
 In fact, we make use of them all the time.

-To reply, I want to emphasize again the difference between *adopting* a theory and merely *utilizing* it.
+To reply, I want to emphasize again a distinction I made in the first part of my paper.
+There is a distinction between *adopting* a theory and merely *utilizing* it.
 This distinction is clear in quantum mechanics.
 Physicists apply the Schrödinger equation to compute predictions and do experiments.
 Yet they may remain silent about how to interpret the equation.
 They just shut up and calculate.
 If so, then they are merely utilizing these equations without adopting them into their worldview.
 What I am arguing for is the constraint on adopting a theory.
 There is no problem with using a theory that violates these constraints to do experiments or make predictions.
 However, as long as we want to truly understand the reality a theory claims to reveal, these constraints apply.

 ## The principle of Sanity